ibmresilient/resilient-community-apps/fn_remedy/README.md

 <!--
   List the Key Features of the Integration
 -->
-* Send CP4S Case tasks to Remedy as Incidents
+* Send IBM SOAR Case tasks to Remedy as Incidents
-* Close Remedy Incidents from CP4S
+* Close Remedy Incidents from IBM SOAR

 ---